10 photos

 Description:

 The cozy and tastefully furnished two-room apartment has everything you need to live.
-A fully equipped kitchenette is of course part of it.
-A spacious terrace invites you to brunch in good weather.
-The daylight bathroom, equipped with underfloor heating, is modernly furnished.
-The large box spring bed offers maximum comfort and invites you to dream.
-Furthermore, there is a flat screen TV in each of the living and sleeping areas.
+A fully equipped kitchenette is of course included, and a spacious terrace invites you to enjoy a brunch in good weather.
+The daylight bathroom, equipped with underfloor heating, is furnished in a modern style.
+The large box-spring bed offers maximum comfort and invites you to dream.
+There is also a flat-screen TV in the living and sleeping areas.
 There is also enough space for any visitors, thanks to a comfortable pull-out couch.Notice: Displayed prices and data are not final, and should be used for informative purpose only.
 They are not contractual or binding.
 Energy pass This building is not subject to EnEV.Similar properties

 -